Why Tiger Grass, or Centella Asiatica, Is a Skincare Ingredient to Keep on Your Radar

 Tiger grass may sound like something straight out of the jungle, but it’s actually an ingredient that’s making its way into all sorts of skincare products.
 The soothing ingredient, also known as centella asiatica, is rising in popularity and we’re fully on board.
 Ahead, find out what tiger grass is and why you’ll want to give it a spot in your skincare routine.

 According to a 2010 study, tiger grass or centella asiatica is a medicinal plant that has long been used Eastern countries for its healing properties.

-Centella asiatica is most well-known for its wound-healing abilities.
-In fact, legend has it that centella asiatica got its nickname of “tiger grass” from tigers that would roll around in the plant after battle in an effort to soothe their wounds.
-While we can’t confirm the legitimacy of that tale, the NCBI does state that centella asiatica has traditionally been recommended for wounds.
-Additionally, the NCBI also states that centella asiatica has been used to address a wide-range of dry skin-related conditions thanks to its ability to improve skin hydration and that it’s a suitable ingredient for anti-aging formulations.
+Centella asiatica is most well known for its wound-healing abilities.
+In fact, legend has it that centella asiatica got its nickname of “tiger grass” because tigers roll around in the plant in an effort to soothe their wounds.
+Additionally, centella asiatica has been used to address a wide range of dry skin-related conditions thanks to its ability to improve skin hydration.

 Calm irritated skin while also reducing blemishes with the CosRX Centella Blemish Cream.
 Apply the thick cream and let the antibacterial agent address redness, acne scars and hyperpigmentation.